Biodiversity

 and Impacts

-Biodiversity loss remains a significant long-term global risk, ranking among the top five according to the World Economic Forum (WEF).
+Biodiversity loss remains a significant long-term global risk, ranking among the top five according to the World Economic Forum (WEF) Report 2025.
 The extinction or decline of species poses severe repercussions on the environment, humanity, and economic activities.
+In particular, the increasing severity of climate change directly affects ecosystems and biodiversity, which are linked to the operations and activities of Thaioil Group and may result in impact ln the environment and biodiversity if not managed with due care and prudence.

 Thaioil Group strives to conduct business with responsibility for society, environment, biodiversity, and ecosystem preservation.
 The Company has integrated the environmental impact assessment on biodiversity and forest areas into the business operation.